uzakov/devsecops/README.md

 $ cd devsecops
 $ docker-compose up
 ```
-Go to http://127.0.0.1:9000/setup and click upgrade

 For services visit:

-0) Dependency-Track - localhost
+0) Dependency-Track - localhost:80
 1) Jenkins server - localhost:8080
 2) SonarQube - localhost:9000
 3) OWASP ZAP - to be added later
-4) gitsecrets - to be added later
+4) HashiCorp Vault - localhost:8300
 5) find-sec-bugs - to be added later
-6) HashiCorp Vault - to be added later
+6) gitsecrets - to be added later

 # In-depth explanation

 DevSecOps stands for Development, Security and Operations.
 The idea is that security is embedded into product requirements, design, code and deployment.
-Too often security is embedded at the end of the software development lifecycle, which creates a number of issues, such as having to rewrite code, friction and arguments between product and security teams.
+Too often security is neglected or embedded at the end of the software development lifecycle, which creates a number of issues, such as having to rewrite code, friction and arguments between product and security teams.

+Before many organisations would do security at the very end of the developement lifecycle but new term has emerged - shift left.
+Shift left in terms of application security means embedding(shifting) security as early as possible in the development process.
+That means adding in security in design, developement, testing and release of software.
+Activities might be

 ADD about CICD, Agile, shifting left etc